The One to Four Family Residential Contract (Resale) and Buying a Home

 Paragraph 1.
 Parties As always, we’re going to need to define who the buyer is and who the seller is.
 This paragraph also sets forth that the seller is agreeing to sell the property to the buyer and that the buyer is agreeing to buy the property from the seller.

 Paragraph 2.
 Property This paragraph defines the property to be purchased in several ways.
 Section A gives the legal description of the property.
 Section B gives the list of improvements that are considered part of the property.
-These are basically permanently installed items and include window screens, carpeting, mirrors, ceiling fans, water softeners, and landscaping (please see the contract for a complete list).
+These are basically permanently installed items and include window screens, carpeting, mirrors, ceiling fans, water softeners and commercial water purification systems, and landscaping (please see the contract for a complete list).
 It is interesting to note that this list includes “mounts and brackets for televisions and speakers” – often sellers think they can take these off the wall and move them to their new place, but as they are considered part of the improvements of the property, they cannot be taken from the property.
 Section C is for accessories to the property.
 A list similar to Section B with the main difference being that these items are not necessarily permanently installed.
 A few items from this list?
 Window AC units, curtains, blinds, keys, and garage door openers.
+People can Get More Info here, if they need the best quality garage doors.
 While these items are not permanently attached, they are considered as part of the property as they are an essential part of the home.
 Section D is for any exclusions – if a seller doesn’t want to transfer ownership of anything in the home, this is the place to do it.
 A seller needs only put in the items that would normally transfer to the buyer in a sale.
 A good example is if they have an antique chandelier that they want to take with them.
 Since the chandelier is considered permanently attached, it is an improvement and therefore would be the buyers property at the conclusion of the sale.
 A refrigerator however, is not considered an improvement (as it is not permanently affixed to the home), so there is no need to exclude it from the sale.
 Buyers often ask, “does that come with the house?,” and you can always check with your agent for clarification.

 Paragraph 3.
 Sales Price Here we lay out the sales price of the home; Section A is the cash portion of the sales price the buyer is paying, Section B is the sum of any financing the buyer will be using to buy the home, and Section C is the actual sales price (sum of Sections A and B).